alejandrodebus/Indices-Net/README.md

 Paper: Direct Multitype Cardiac Indices Estimation via Joint Representation and Regression Learning. https://arxiv.org/abs/1705.09307

 Own implementation of the Indices-Net model proposed in [Xue et al, 2017].
 This code was written as a baseline to compare with my own model presented in STACOM 2018 [Debus and Ferrante, 2018].
-If you found this code useful in your publication, please cite both works as follows:
+If you found this code useful in your publication, **please cite both works as follows**:

 [Debus and Ferrante, 2018] " Left ventricle quantification through spatio-temporal CNNs" Alejandro Debus and Enzo Ferrante.
 MICCAI STACOM 2018. https://arxiv.org/abs/1808.07967